YiMihi/elm-with-jwt/outline.md

     - About JSON Web Tokens
         - _TODO_
 - Installing Elm and tools
+    - Prerequisites: Node, npm, Gulp
-    - How to install Elm globally: `npm install -g elm`
+    - How to install Elm globally: `npm install -g elm` (we're going to assume Node / npm are installed already; you will need these to run the Node API and to build the project with Gulp)
     - How to create an Elm project:
         - `elm package install`
     - Dependencies / build config
         - Update `elm-package.json`
         - Set up `gulp`
+    - Editors / IDEs: get a plugin for syntax highlighting to avoid pain [Install](http://elm-lang.org/install)
 - Familiarizing with Elm
     - _TODO (important): where applicable, these points should go along with the steps they are applicable to; reassign to steps in article body_
     - Note about 0.16 -> 0.17(+) breaking changes, make note of this fact when referencing any resource material other than docs